What does a Inventory Manager do?

 - Bachelor’s degree in Business Administration, Supply Chain Management, or a related field.

-- Proven experience in inventory management or a similar role.
+- Proven experience (at least 3-5 years) in inventory management or a similar role.

 Is becoming a Inventory Manager a good career path?